progit/progit/eo/01-introduction/01-chapter1.markdown

 ## A Short History of Git ##

 As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
-The Linux kernel is an open source software project of fairly large scope.
-For most of the lifetime of the Linux kernel maintenance (1991–2002), changes to the software were passed around as patches and archived files.
-In 2002, the Linux kernel project began using a proprietary DVCS system called BitKeeper.
+The Linŭ kernel is an open source software project of fairly large scope.
+For most of the lifetime of the Linŭ kernel maintenance (1991–2002), changes to the software were passed around as patches and archived files.
+In 2002, the Linŭ kernel project began using a proprietary DVCS system called BitKeeper.

-In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
-This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
+In 2005, the relationship between the community that developed the Linŭ kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
+This prompted the Linŭ development community (and in particular Linus Torvalds, the creator of Linŭ) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:

 *	Speed
 *	Simple design
 *	Strong support for non-linear development (thousands of parallel branches)
 *	Fully distributed
-*	Able to handle large projects like the Linux kernel efficiently (speed and data size)
+*	Able to handle large projects like the Linŭ kernel efficiently (speed and data size)

 Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
 It’s incredibly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development (See Chapter 3).